All Episodes

 The purpose here is not to have one's future determined by who wins elections.

-They had they were they never ever had a prayer.
+They never ever had a prayer.

-It was a joke from the get go.
+It was a joke from the get-go.

-Because I'll tell you what embarrasses me about this is the entire U.S. broadcast industry, even thinking that this was a legitimate enterprise in the first place and giving them the time of day.
+Because I'll tell you what embarrasses me about this is the entire U.S. broadcast industry even thinking that this was a legitimate enterprise in the first place and giving them the time of day.

 The whole Air America experiment has been an insult to the entire broadcast industry as far as I'm concerned.

-Uh it it it their existence, by virtue of their existence, has diminished the importance of everybody who takes this seriously, other than me, because I didn't care about them.
+Their existence, by virtue of their existence, has diminished the importance of everybody who takes this seriously, other than me, because I didn't care about them.

-I couldn't have cared less, and I still don't.
+And a lot of people were just obsessed and besides, I couldn't have cared less, and I still don't.

-And I wouldn't have brought it up if it weren't open line Friday, and you people were calling about it.
+And I wouldn't have brought it up if it weren't Open Line Friday and you people were calling about it.

 I still got lots to do here, folks.

-We've got to ram through a bunch of stuff.
+I've got to ram through a bunch of stuff.

-Federal Reserve reports resiliency in economy.
+New York Times, Federal Reserve reports resiliency in economy.

 Not.

-Gasoline prices are plummeting, consumer confidence is up.
+Gasoline prices are plummeting.

-And in fact, let's listen to this.
+And in fact, listen to this.

 Consumers spent freely taking vacations and shopping for bank to screw items.